 In the shift to hybrid work, it’s human resources (HR) teams that are leading the charge.
 That’s because hybrid work has significant implications on how new hires are onboarded, how current employees stay engaged, and how the office is used.
-We asked HR professionals to share their thoughts via Prezi Video on how to strategically transition an entire organization to the hybrid work model.
+In this case, Prezi helps you connect the dots with internal communication tools, and we asked HR professionals to share their thoughts via Prezi Video on how to strategically transition an entire organization to the hybrid work model.

 Tackling HR challenges in the hybrid workplace